 The results reported in this paper were obtained by a number of researchers working in my laboratories over the last decade.
-In particular, the bulk of the work was carried out by former students W. Beltman, T.-W. Chao, (both now at Intel Corporation) and F. Pintgen (currently at GE Global Research, Nisakyuna, NY), and also current student J. Karnesky and postdoctoral scholar Z. Liang.
-Term projects by Aeronautics students E. Burcsu, L. Zuhal, A. Lam, M. Zeilonka, M. Kozlowski, and A. Lew contributed important results.
-P. Hung, F. Cirak, and R. Dieterding of the Caltech ASC center have all carried out simulations and contributed substantially to our understanding of how to design these experiments in order to carry out effective validation of simulations.
+In particular, the bulk of the work was carried out by former students W. Beltman, T.-W. Chao, (both now at Intel Corporation) and F. Pintgen (currently at GE Global Research, Nisakyuna, NY), and also current student J. Karnesky and former postdoctoral scholar Z. Liang, now at AECL, Chalk River.
+Term projects by students T. Curran, E. Burcsu, L. Zuhal, A. Lam, M. Zeilonka, M. Kozlowski, and A. Lew contributed important results.
+While working at the Caltech ASC center, P. Hung, F. Cirak, and R. Dieterding have all carried out simulations and contributed substantially to our understanding of how to design these experiments in order to carry out effective validation of simulations.
 Thanks to my solid mechanics colleagues W. G. Knauss, A. J. Rosakis, and G. Ravichandran for their helpful discussions and generous loans of instrumentation.
 This research was sponsored over the last decade by the US Nuclear Regulatory Commission, the Office of Naval Research (ONR), and by the US DOE (NNSA) through the Caltech ASC project.
+Figures 1, 3-7 reproduced by kind permission of Elsevier Publishing.
+Figures 8, 9, 12 reproduced with kind permission of Springer Science+Business Media.